The عاهل of Luxor

 The following ten minutes escalated exponentially.

-We soon realised he'd been driving us in circles.
+We soon realized he'd been driving us in circles.
 The unexpected charisma of our new friend had enraptured us.

 Eventually, we entered Karnak, one of the most elaborate temple complexes on earth.
 Your perception of modern architecture irreversibly alters after standing at the feet of the columns at Karnak.
 Aside from the pyramids, Karnak is perhaps Egypt's most enduring and profound mystery.
-The absurdity of the old rope-and-pully-slave paradigm is all-encompassing as you realise that modern engineers would struggle to lift even one of the larger stones at Karnak.
-We left with the profound realisation that there are gaps in our history, and that our culture, as proposed by Hancock, has a deep amnesia.
+The absurdity of the old rope-and-pully-slave paradigm is all-encompassing as you realize that modern engineers would struggle to lift even one of the larger stones at Karnak.
+We left with the profound realization that there are gaps in our history and that our culture, as proposed by Hancock, has a deep amnesia.

 Struck by the majesty of the temple, we'd almost forgotten about the عاهل, yet he was waiting just outside the entrance, feeding his horse, cigarette casually danging out the corner of his mouth.